prdpx7/scratchpad/python/otel_prometheus_kafka/readme.md

    there are two ways now:
    1. pull - let the prometheus scrape you (the collector) 1a. configure a port and let the prometheus scrape you - this is what we have done. check prometheus.yaml
-   2. push from collector to prometheous - prometheusremotewrite
+   2. push from collector to prometheus - `prometheusremotewrite` https://prometheus.io/docs/specs/remote_write_spec/
 * now metrics has reached to prometheus and you can use grafana now